magomimmo/modern-cljs/doc/tutorial-22.md

 ;;; follow the rest of the code
 ```

-If you did not stop the running processed in *Terminal 1* and
+If you did not stop the running processes in *Terminal 1* and
-*Terminal 2*, as soon as you save the above file, the `cljx` plugin
+*Terminal 2*, as soon as you save the above file the `cljx` plugin
 starts to regenerate the `CLJ` and `CLJS` version of the modified file
 and the `cljsbuild` then starts to rebuild all the CLJS builds.